truenas/documentation/content/Solutions/RemoteAccess.md

 Website: [Tailscale](https://www.tailscale.com/)
 Pricing: Free / Paid Tier
 Difficulty: Easy to Moderate
 Usability: Tailscale focuses on simplicity and ease of setup.
 It uses a centralized control plane and integrates with identity providers like Google or Microsoft for authentication.
-It’s ideal for users with limited networking knowledge.
+It is ideal for users with limited networking knowledge.

 ### Installing Tailscale on TrueNAS: